 ABOUT: How BOO! began…

-Boo means a lot of things depending on tone: it’s used to surprise people or show disapproval but it’s also an endearment.
+Boo means a lot of things depending on tone.
+It’s used to surprise people or show disapproval but it’s also an endearment.
 I use it to express affection, honor the world of spirit, and talk about unexpected things that can transform fear or frustration into delight.
 I learned about the complexities of boo when I was teaching art at a charter school in South Indy.

 Origin Story

 First, yarn from the sheep that originally inhabited Shetland is still available.
+And this breed of sheep is over 1000 years old.

 Third, the farmers and their families had little control of their lives.
 They spoke Gaelic, not English, and suffered a great deal of discrimination because of this fact.
 Many were tenant farmers, they could lose their land and their livelihood at the landowners whim.
 This article about the Highland Land Clearances is a great explanation of an important historical forced emigration event.